 Children in hospital care

-- Basic school education programme in hospital school classes is extended to include supportive-relaxation or therapeutic activities that help prevent the negative consequences of hospitalization and enable children to better cope with the disease during their stay in hospital.
+The basic school education programme in hospital school classes is extended to include supportive relaxation or therapeutic activities that help prevent the negative consequences of hospitalization and enable children to better cope with the disease during their stay in the hospital.

-- Education staff in hospital classes co-operate with doctors and other medical staff as well as parents and respective kindergarten or school.
+Education staff in hospital classes cooperate with doctors and other medical staff as well as parents and respective kindergartens or schools.

-- Teachers of hospital classes give to the respective school a pedagogical report and give recommendations on how to pursue educational work after discharge from hospital.
+Teachers of hospital classes give to the respective school a pedagogical report and give recommendations on how to pursue educational work after discharge from the hospital.

-- Education in hospital classes is organised according to the Concept of education of students in hospital care (sl .pdf) that was approved by the Council of experts of the Republic of Slovenia for general education in 2013.
+Education in hospital classes is organised according to the Concept of education of students in hospital care that was approved by the Council of experts of the Republic of Slovenia for general education in 2013.

-- Children whose parents submit statement of social vulnerability of the family, issued by social work centre, have priority in admission to kindergartens.
+Children whose parents submit a statement of social vulnerability of the family, issued by the social work centre, have priority in admission to kindergartens.